 Gain Staging using True Peak Meters

-Using True Peak Meters (PPM) for Mixing and Calibrating Levels in your DAW.
+Using True Peak Meters (LUFS) to gain stage for mixing and calibrating channel levels in your DAW.

 When it comes to gain staging our mixes we are afforded all manner of metering options.
 From the DAW specific Peak Programme Meter to the wonderful LUFS Meter we are spoilt for choice.
 Each meter has its uses but if I had to be honest you could replace every single one of your meters for a half decent LUFS meter.
 But to effectively gain stage using True Peak Meters (LUFS) we need to understand a few basic concepts.

 Headroom is the difference between an audio tracks peak level (when the meter is displaying its highest value) and 0 level (ceiling) on the output meter.
 Let me give you a simple analogy I always use to explain headroom to my students.
 You are 6 feet tall and you enter a room that is 10 feet high.
 You have 4 feet of headroom.
 I know it’s simplistic but it works for me.